Running Automatic and Manual Office 365 Updates

 You need to know how to check the Microsoft Office version to understand whether your Office applications are up to date.

-The version number, build number, and update channel name are displayed in this section.
-In my example, I have Office 365 version 2108, build 14326.20404.
+- The version number, build number, and update channel name are displayed in this section.
+In our example, we have Office 365 version 2108, build 14326.20404.
 The Current Channel is used to deliver Office 365 updates.

 Methods to Edit Update Channel Options